 Trauma-Informed Design & Research Training

-Stress or distress does show up in research or co-design sessions.
-When teams aren’t equipped to handle these moments, it can lead to loss of trust, ethical risk, disengagement, and unnecessary emotional strain on staff.
+Stress and distress can show up in research, co-design, stakeholder engagement and change work.
+When teams are not equipped to respond well, it can lead to loss of trust, ethical risk, disengagement and unnecessary strain on staff.

 What teams receive